Investing in Poland

 AHK Poland supports international investors by developing tailor-made assistance throughout the entire site selection process, including the initiation of the investment project according to the investor’s individual preferences and priorities.
 All data provided by the investor remain strictly confidential.
 This support includes relevant information on the economic and legal investment environment in Poland, and preparation of proposals for concrete investment sites (land plots, production halls, office buildings).
 AHK Poland assists with the organization of site visits by maintaining extensive contact networks with both public institutions and private companies.
 As the largest bilateral commercial chamber in Poland, with approx. 1,000 members, AHK Poland offers international companies the opportunity to gain practical insights into investing and conducting business in Poland.

 As part of our investor support, AHK Poland offers a preliminary assessment of investment incentives for the given project, available from different sources (EU funds, Special Economic Zones, public financial aid provided by the Polish government).
-The system of investment incentives in Poland is currently undergoing some important changes.
-The most important change being the suspension of geographical restrictions on Special Economic Zones (i.e. all of Poland is to become a Special Economic Zone offering tax breaks for investors that meet certain criteria).
-In the coming months, some important changes are expected to the system of financial support offered by the Polish government state for large investments.
+It is worth noting that in the recent years, the system of investment incentives in Poland underwent some important changes, the most important of them being the suspension of geographical restrictions on Special Economic Zones.
+In other words, since 2018 the entire territory of Poland became a Special Economic Zone, offering tax breaks for investors that meet certain criteria throughout the whole country.